 We currently have Q3 slated to build out and deploy the Integrations Directory.
 This will allow us to step up the promotion of partner solutions, and support strong reciprocal promotion agreements.

 On the APIs side, we plan to be building out integrations to Payroll Timesheets for both Employees and Contractors.
 This will provide a second integration opportunity for Time Tracking software vendors, in addition to the first use case of invoicing tracked time on customer projects.
 We will also be enhancing our Invoicing APIs, providing greater control over the approve and send workflow steps, and introducing Transaction APIs.

 Future Work Packages

-Other APIs planned for 2019 are listed below.
-These will mainly be delivered during the second half of the year, although we will be alert to any opportunities to bring forward deliverables into the first two Quarters where we have specific proposals to work with a partner on a compelling integration that adds value for our customers, or have additional developer resource available.
+Other APIs planned for 2019 and into 2020 are listed below.
+These likely will mainly be delivered during the first half of 2020, although we will be alert to any opportunities to bring forward deliverables into the late 2019 where we have specific proposals to work with a partner on a compelling integration that adds value for our customers, or have additional developer resource available.

 - Reports data, corresponding to Balance Sheet, Income Statement, Cash Flow Report, and Trial Balance Report.

 - Vendors and Bills